Aarthi-14/HR_Attrition_Analysis-PowerBI/README.md

  2. Attrition count by Department:
-    - Sales department has the highest Attrition rate of 20.6% and the average monthly salary of a Sales Representative is 2.63k
+    - Sales department has the highest Attrition rate of 20.6% and the average monthly salary of a Sales Representative is 2.63k.
-    - In HR Department, out of 63, 12 is the Attrition count & 19.05% is the Attrition rate
+    - In HR Department, out of 63, 12 is the Attrition count & 19.05% is the Attrition rate.
     - In R & D Department, the Attrition rate is 13.84% & out of 133 Attrition count, 90 are male & 43 are female.

         ![2024-10-25_13h08_39](https://github.com/user-attachments/assets/047bd33a-747b-4273-9a59-c72b6c1c4831)